domRiddle/ASF/Configuration.md

 ## Types

-Every config property has it's type.
+Every config property has its type.
 Type of the property defines values that are valid for it.
-You can only use values that are valid for given type.
+You can only use values that are valid for given type - if you use invalid value, then ASF won't be able to parse your config.

 Types used by ASF are native C# types, which are specified below: